AI Romantic: Production and background

-Due to his close friendship with the producer, Matt Chow's wish to collaborate with lead actress Ali Lee was fulfilled as he made a cameo appearance in the series.
-Principal photography took place in the latter half of 2020, with each day requiring 12–14 hours of work.
-The theme of the drama revolves around love and familial warmth, but its true purpose lies in the exploration of the potential destruction of humanity by Artificial intelligence (AI) and the stark contrast it creates with the darker facets of human nature.
-The story was inspired and constructed based on Stephen Hawking's quote "The development of full Artificial intelligence could spell the end of the human race."
-Producer Chan Kiu-ying commented on Ali Lee's character portrayal as an AI, stating:
+Al Romantic was produced by Chan Kiu-ying and Leung Sung-fun, with Chan also serving as the script supervisor.
+The series was directed by Law Chun-wai and Ching Ka-kit.
+Due to his close friendship with the producers, Matt Chow made a cameo appearance, fulfilling a personal interest in working alongside lead actress Ali Lee.
+Principal photography occurred during the latter half of 2020, with a daily filming schedule of 12 to 14 hours.
+While the narrative incorporates themes of familial love, it primarily explores the potential for artificial intelligence (AI) to negatively impact humanity, contrasting technological advancement with human nature.
+The story was developed around Stephen Hawking's observation that "the development of full artificial intelligence could spell the end of the human race."
+Producer Chan Kiu-ying described Lee's portrayal of an AI, stating:

 Ali is an exceptional talent, to be frank, it's incredibly difficult to find an actor in Hong Kong who can achieve this level.
 Because the seven emotions and six desires of an AI cannot be portrayed using conventional methods, it's very challenging to depict the joy, anger, grief, and happiness of an AI.
 But Ali has managed to do it perfectly, and it's truly remarkable.